cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 - a html file, containing a formatted the mapping tabl should be written to subdirectoreis of the configured "documentation_directory"

-## Create some shortcuts or convinience wrapper
+## Create some shortcuts or convenience wrapper
 Since declaration of the ini files will mostly be the same in every call, you might want to create some wrapper script, that inserts this

-This wrapper script might also be helpfull to concatinate some steps of your workflow into one call.
+This wrapper script might also be helpfull to combine some steps of your workflow into one call.

 ## Adapt the ddl generator
 The ddl generator is only an example/template and must be